binford2k/showoff/README.txt

 If you run 'showoff' in the ShowOff directory itself, it will show an example presentation from the 'example' subdirectory, so you can see what it's like.

+You can manage the presentation with the following keys:

+ * space, cursor right: next slide
+ * cursor left: previous slide
+ * d: debug mode
+ * c: table of contents (vi)
+ * f: toggle footer
+ * z: toggle help (this)

 Real World Usage
 ====================

 So far, ShowOff has been used in the following presentations:

 * LinuxConf.au 2010 - Wrangling Git - Scott Chacon
   http://github.com/schacon/showoff-wrangling-git

 * SF Ruby Meetup - Resque! - Chris Wanstrath